top of page

 IMG_1877_edited_edited.jpg

-Edgar is currently an ARC Future Fellow and UNSW Scientia Lecturer.
-Graduated with a PhD from UNSW in 2011, Edgar has over 10 years of experience in polymer/organic chemistry and materials science and has been mentored by world renowned researchers.
-He is now focussing his research efforts on developing innovative and effective strategies to combat infectious diseases, especially on the issue of antimicrobial resistance.
+Edgar is currently an ARC Future Fellow and UNSW Scientia Senior Lecturer.
+Graduated with a PhD in 2011, Edgar has over 15 years of experience in polymer/organic chemistry and materials science and has been mentored by world renowned researchers.
+He is focussing his research efforts on developing innovative and effective strategies to combat healthcare challenges, especially on antimicrobial resistance.

 • Twitter